refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

     }, productSourceData);
 ```

-`getProductData` creates an object of string (productType) to `Promise`.
-[Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) is used to wait for all the requests to fulful or will throw an error.
+`getProductData` creates an object of string (productType) to Promise.
+[Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) is used to wait for all the requests to fulful or will throw an error if one of the requests fails.
 After successful completion, the response body (fullfillment value) is assigned to the corresponding key using `reduce`.
-Apart from the `async` function declaration, it's important to pass the accumulator as a promise since the return value of an async function is a promise.
+Apart from the `async` function declaration, it's important to await the accumulator value as the return value of an async function is a promise.

 The blacklist was originally included in the `.parallel` call for convenience.
 By using `await` and `Promise.all`, this is not neccessary are the calls can be made independently.
-This is a cleaner solution:
+This is a significantly cleaner solution:

 ```js
 const [blacklist, productSourceData] = await Promise.all([getBlacklist(), getProductData()]);
 ```

-## Create products and apply blacklist filter
+### Create products and apply blacklist filter
 The logic to create the product model and filter blacklisted items is synchronous and can be reused:

 ```js
 const products = filterByBlacklist(createProducts(productSourceData), blacklist);
 ```

-## Fetch stock data for the products
+### Fetch stock data for the products
 ```js
 (products, done) => {
     async.map(products, (product, cb) => {